Initiatives for Biodiversity

 Aluminium H H H H

-Direct operation Pharmaceuticals manufacturing M H L M
+Direct operation Pharmaceuticals Manufacturing M H L M

-Life Sciences manufacturing M H L M
+Life Sciences Manufacturing M H L M

 Down stream Drug Retail VL VL L